exorlive/webwrapper/Readme.md

 ## Installation

 An MSI installer is available at <webwrapper.exorlive.com>.
-It will install to the default path of `%appdata%\ExorLive\Webwrapper` but you can change installation path by running the MSI package using the command line:
+It will install to the default path of `%appdata%\ExorLive\ExorLive Webwrapper` but you can change installation path by running the MSI package using the command line:

 ```bat